 In Conclusion

 Knowing how to protect yourself best is essential, especially when growing your business, and having a team to support you when you’re facing the potential of getting sued is a huge advantage.
 The Cromeens Law Firm team is here to help keep you out of the courtroom on the front end or help you win the fight inside of it.
-Contact us today and set yourself up for success with the support of a legal team.
+Contact us today and set yourself up for success with the support of a legal team today.

 This article is intended as a general educational overview of the subject matter and is not intended to be a comprehensive survey of recent jurisprudence, nor a substitute for legal advice for a specific legal matter.
-If you have a legal issue, consult an attorney.
+If you have a legal issue, please consult an attorney.